SH.04 - Computer Services

 All users of TCC’s computing resources (i.e., hardware, software, network, and information systems) will comply with the following legal and ethical, security and confidentiality, reasonable usage, and sanction standards.

 Legal and Ethical Usage

-College computing resources may not be used to violate or be in violation of any municipal, state, or federal law; or to interfere with or disrupt the orderly educational process of Tulsa Community College; or to exhibit conduct or activity generally considered to be grossly offensive or totally unacceptable to society at the time and place and manner of the commission of the activity.
+College computing resources may not be used to violate or be in violation of any municipal, state, or federal law or executive order; or to interfere with or disrupt the orderly educational process of Tulsa Community College; or to exhibit conduct or activity generally considered to be grossly offensive or totally unacceptable to society at the time and place and manner of the commission of the activity.
 Computing resources shall be used in accordance with the high ethical standards of the College community.
 Examples of unethical use, which also may involve illegality, include but are not limited to: